Chart Color Schemes

 Fortitude Valley hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Fortitude Valley has a median age of 31 years, which is younger than the Greater Brisbane average of 36 and significantly lower than the Australian median of 38.
-Compared to Greater Brisbane, Fortitude Valley has a higher proportion of residents aged 25-34 (41.0%) but fewer residents aged 5-14 (2.4%).
-This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-Post-2021 Census data indicates that the 35 to 44 age group has increased from 18.5% to 19.9% of Fortitude Valley's population, while the 15 to 24 cohort has decreased from 16.9% to 13.9%.
-By 2041, demographic modeling suggests that Fortitude Valley's age profile will change significantly.
-The 25 to 34 age group is projected to grow steadily, with an increase of 1,844 people (39%) from 4,736 to 6,581 residents.
+Fortitude Valley has a median age of 31 years, which is younger than the Greater Brisbane average of 36 and the Australian median of 38.
+Compared to Greater Brisbane, Fortitude Valley has a higher percentage of residents aged 25-34 (41.0%) but fewer residents aged 5-14 (2.4%).
+This 25-34 concentration is significantly higher than the national average of 14.5%.
+According to data from the post-2021 Census, the age group of 35 to 44 has grown from 18.5% to 19.9% of Fortitude Valley's population.
+Conversely, the 15 to 24 age group has declined from 16.9% to 13.9%.
+Demographic projections suggest that by 2041, Fortitude Valley's age profile will change significantly.
+The 25 to 34 age cohort is projected to increase steadily, with an additional 1,844 people (a 39% rise) bringing the total from 4,736 to 6,581 residents in this age group.